© 2010 Animal Kind. All rights reserved.

 You will receive 6 months of online and phone support free of charge.
 Follow up sessions may not be required, but are £85 if so.

-Chris Wills BSc MSc has a Masters degree in Animal Behaviour which he achieved in 2017 and has 10 years experience working with dogs.
+Chris Wills BSc MSc has a Masters degree in Animal Behaviour which he achieved in 2017 and has 10 years experience working with dogs, and is a provisional member of the Association of Pet Behaviour Counsellors (APBC).
 We work closely with the 608 Vet Group and Vets4Pets Solihull.

 Call Chris on 07542 150 036 with your enquiry or book via our Shop page.